 - In the region of the PCP foster family’s residence, enters the PCP foster home as a provide case in TWIST;

-- Establishes an adoption assistance file containing the information provided by the agency foster family’s PCP worker as listed in Practice Guidance below;
+- Establishes an adoption assistance file containing the information provided by the PCP foster family’s worker; as listed in Practice Guidance below;

 - Forwards to the central office Records Management Section: